 In May, 2020, we established a COVID Task Force to address the unique challenges that COVID-19 presented to Diener.
 Our Task Force is comprised of Board members, Diener administration, and our delegated registered nurse.
 We have been diligently working together to assess, evaluate and plan for a successful re-opening.

 - Laurie Aaronson, Director of Operations and Development (COVID-19 Designated Contact)

 - James Shevlin, Board Member and Alumni Parent

 - Rodney Schmidt, Board Member and Alumni Parent

 - Neleen Rubin, Board Member and Current Parent

-- Nisreen Farhan, Board Member and Current Parent
+- JP Ahluwalia, MD, Board Member and Current Parent